garfix/nli-go/doc/manual/system-developer/principles.md

 ## Principles

 * ease of use is paramount, for all types of users, but the knowledge engineer has priority
-* small queries: the interface to the knowledge base should be as small as possible
+* small queries: the interface to the knowledge base should be as small as possible; never build complex SQL queries or any other type of complex structure for external services
+* all data structures must be immutable; never change a data structure; neither internal structures nor mentalese structures